STAMP-project/camp/docs/pages/contributing.md

 *   Refactorings

-    *   Remove duplication between commands and the working directories

     *   Rewrite the YAML codec so that it parses test reports and returns the proper CAMP object instead of a dictionary.